 - Vendors are not permitted to use their own electrical power bars.

 - Harbourfront Centre will provide power for Food Trucks.
 Available is one 30-amp outlet per Food Truck.
+Vendors must have a 30 amp 3 prong twist lock cord, electrical cords will not be supplied.
 Vendors are NOT allowed to use generators.

 - Vendors are accepted based on the menu items approved as listed on the application form and may only sell approved items.
 If for any reason the food vendor requires to make changes or additions to menu, items must be approved in writing by Harbourfront Centre at least four weeks in advance of the festival.